 2015 Cycle 1 Planning and Design Technical Assistance Awards

-The purpose of WIFA's Planning and Design Grant Program is to help prepare water
+The purpose of WIFA's Planning and Design Technical Assistance Program is to help

-and wastewater facilities for future infrastructure project construction.
-Typically,
+prepare water and wastewater facilities for future infrastructure project construction.

-awards are made to facilities with limited resources that need assistance in completing
+Typically, awards are made to facilities with limited resources that need assistance

-the planning and/or design phase of an infrastructure project.
-Grant funding is
+in completing the planning and/or design phase of an infrastructure project. funding

-provided to employ the services of an engineer or other consultant to complete these
+is provided to employ the services of an engineer or other consultant to complete

-activities.
-Grant monies are released on a reimbursement basis as work is completed,
+these activities.
+Funds are released on a reimbursement basis as work is completed,

 and awards are capped at $35,000 per project.
-Grant funding cannot be used for project
+Funding cannot be used for project

 construction or purchase of materials and equipment.